Joseph M. Juran: Personal life

-In 1924, Juran met his future wife, Sadie Shapiro, when his sister Betty moved to Chicago.
+Juran met Sadie Shapiro in 1924, when his sister Betty moved to Chicago.
 They both met when Betty arrived at the train station.
 Juran wrote of meeting Sadie in his autobiography saying, "There and then I was smitten and have remained so ever since."
 In 1925, on Juran's 21st birthday, the couple became engaged.
-They were married 15 months later in 1926.
+They were married 6 months later on June 5 1926.
 They remained married for 81 years.

 Together, he and Sadie had four children, a daughter and three sons: Robert (1928–2017), Sylvia (1930–2021), Charles, and Donald.
 Sylvia had a doctorate in Russian literature and Robert was an award-winning newspaper editor.

 At the age of 92 Juran began writing his autobiography.
 It was published two months before his 99th birthday.

 In 2004, at the age of 100, he was awarded an honorary doctorate from Luleå University of Technology, Sweden.
 In May, a special event was held to mark his 100th birthday.

 On 28 February 2008, at 103 years old, Juran died of a stroke, in Rye, New York.
 He remained active until his death, caring for himself and Sadie, who was in poor health.
 Sadie died 9 months later, on 2 December 2008, at the age of 103.
 The couple were survived by their four children, ten grandchildren, and ten great-grandchildren.

 Juran left an unfinished book (37% complete), that he began writing at the age of 98.